-To see an interview about my work, check out the following article and video by BU Today:
+To see interviews about my work, check out the following:

 Planets Before They Happen

 Watching a Planet Being Born

 Also, the following are articles about my work intended for general audiences:

 Cosmic Neon Lights the Way